axelbr/racecar_gym/README.md

 ![berlin track](docs/racecar_gym.gif)

-A gym environment for a miniature racecar using the bullet physics engine with pybullet.
+A gym environment for a miniature, [F1Tenth](https://f1tenth.org/)-like racecar using the bullet physics engine with pybullet.
 ## Installation
 You can install ``racecar_gym`` with the following commands: